 I based myself in Stone Town as a cheap way to see the island, and set about seeing as much of it as I could: stumbling through slave caves, skipping along Nungwi Beach, exploring Jozani Forest, touring a spice plantation, and learning how to cook delicious Tanzanian dishes.

 My time in Stone Town was action-packed and fun, although if I’m being honest, Zanzibar didn’t capture my heart like I’d expected it to.

 It’s weird: everyone I know who’s been has fallen in love with it, but something just didn’t click with me.
 I was bored by the end of my time there, and the harassment was horrendous.
 I even got scammed.
 I’ll be writing about this in more depth over the coming weeks.
 Maybe I shouldn’t have stayed in Stone Town; maybe Mozambique has spoiled me for East African beaches; maybe Zanzibar just isn’t my kind of place.

 It wasn’t that I hated it, or even that I didn’t like it.
-I really liked it.
 I just wasn’t blown away.

 From Zanzibar, I made my way to Rwanda, and immediately fell for Kigali.
 What a refreshingly calm city!

 People refer to Kigali as Africa Lite, and the ease at which you can travel there was startling.
 There was zero harassment, nobody so much as even looked at me, the streets were clean, and the locals lovely.
 After spending time in Zanzibar, it felt amazing to be able to walk for more than a few metres without having somebody try to sell me a boat trip.

 I didn’t have long in the city, but it was enough to see why this is such a popular spot for Western expats.
 Although I have to confess that if I lived there, I fear I’d find it a little boring after some time.
 But as a tourist destination?
 I totally recommend it!